ni/measurement-plugin-python/README.md

         poetry new <name_of_the_project>
         ```

-    3. Add the `ni-measurement-service` framework package as a dependency using the [poetry add command](https://python-poetry.org/docs/cli/#add).
+    3. Add the `ni-measurement-service` package as a dependency using the [poetry add command](https://python-poetry.org/docs/cli/#add).

         ``` cmd
         cd <name_of_the_project>